shameekvats/shameekvats.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I connect digital ideas with the real world using advanced manufacturing, microelectronics, robotics, and programming.
-With a Ph.D. in [electrospinning](https://orbilu.uni.lu/handle/10993/49301) (more on [projects](https://shameekvats.github.io/projects/electrospinning/) page) , I’ve become skilled in fiber spinning and modern fabrication techniques.
-Working in different countries has given me a broad view to solve challenging problems.
+I am a Materials Engineer focused on polymers, with a specialization in fiber production via electrospinning.
+My Ph.D. in [electrospinning](https://orbilu.uni.lu/handle/10993/49301) (see detailed work on the [projects](https://shameekvats.github.io/projects/electrospinning/) page) underpins my expertise in polymer processing, nanofiber production, and advanced fabrication techniques.
+I also develop programming skills to complement my research and hobbies—using software and automation to accelerate experiments, analyze data, and build interactive projects.
+Working and collaborating across multiple countries has broadened my perspective for solving complex, interdisciplinary problems.

 Alongside my technical work, I’m a **certified Professional Scrum Master (PSM I)** with experience in **Agile methodology** of project management, applying collaborative, iterative workflows to both research and creative projects.

 My work blends technology and creativity by integrating:
-- **Fiber Spinning:** Producing nanofibers to explore advanced applications.
+- **Polymer Engineering:** Producing nanofibers to explore advanced applications.
 - **Project Management:** Co-organizing and managing electronic music festivals for [Beyond Music ASBL](https://www.beyondmusic.lu/).
 - **3D Design & Print:** Parametric design for 3D printed prototypes.
 - **Embedded & IoT Systems:** Experimenting with [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-5/?variant=raspberry-pi-5-16gb) and [Microbit](https://microbit.org/) to build interactive projects.